Guinea imam's trip to Mali exposes gaps in Ebola response

 Authorities in Guinea and Mali are now scrambling to trace around 300 people on each side of the border who had contact with Koita, whose funeral in Kouremale drew thousands.

-Health workers in Mali fear more Ebola cases will spill over the border from the Siguiri area of Guinea, where aid workers say resources to fight the disease are still meager.
+Health workers in Mali fear more Ebola cases will spill over the border from the Siguiri area of Guinea, where aid workers say resources to fight the disease are still meagre.

-The World Health Organization (WHO) says there are five probable cases of Ebola in Siguiri as the contagion creeps northwards from its original forest epicenter of Gueckedou, deep in the south of Guinea.
+The World Health Organization (WHO) says there are five probable cases of Ebola in Siguiri as the contagion creeps northwards from its original forest epicentre of Gueckedou, deep in the south of Guinea.

 Six people in Mali have died so far from Ebola.
 The WHO said in a report on Thursday that Mali would "remain at risk of further imported cases as long as transmission across the border is ongoing".